chriswgerber/dfp-ads/readme.md

 <a name="Changelog"></a>
 ## Changelog

+### 0.3.0

+* :new: Adds option to turn off asynchronous loading.
+* :cool: Adds class `dfp_ad_pos` to ad tags.
+* :bug: Fixes shortcode issue where content would always appear at the top of the content area.

 ### 0.2.5

 * Bug Fix - Ad CPT was overriding page meta.
 Fix implemented resets post data after use of WP_Query.